DerekW00/coding-interview/README.md

 # Coding Interview

-A repo dedicated for coding interview practices
+A repo dedicated for coding interview practice